20 Weird And Wonderful Food Fads From The ’60s

 14. Chicken à la King

-Chicken à la King reflected the ’60s trend of embracing both comfort and class in cooking.
-This was a luxurious dish that graced many dinner tables at the time, offering a taste of elegance with its rich, creamy sauce.
+Chicken à la King was a luxurious dish that graced many ’60s dinner tables, offering a taste of elegance with its rich, creamy sauce.
 Made with chicken, mushrooms, and bell peppers, it was typically served over rice or toast.

-Its popularity stemmed from its versatility and the sophistication it brought to home dining.
+The dish’s popularity stemmed from its versatility and the sophistication it brought to home dining.
 It was seen as a gourmet option that could be easily prepared, aligning with the era’s appreciation for convenience combined with quality.

 15. Deviled Eggs